gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2016-09/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

-  - BREAKING CHANGE: We switched the redis module's implementation from CloudFormation over to Terraform now that Terraform supports Redis replication groups.
+  - BREAKING CHANGE: We switched the redis module&apos;s implementation from CloudFormation over to Terraform now that Terraform supports Redis replication groups.
 Note that if you update to this new version of the redis module, **it will delete you original ElastiCache cluster and replace it with a new one**.
-Therefore, it's essential that you have all your data backed up and can take a downtime before you do the upgrade.
+Therefore, it&apos;s essential that you have all your data backed up and can take a downtime before you do the upgrade.
 - Fix bugs in the outputs of both the memcached and redis module.
 It turns out that the Terraform (and in many cases, CloudFormation)  outputs are either missing or broken (see https://github.com/hashicorp/terraform/issues/8794 and https://github.com/hashicorp/terraform/issues/8788).
-We've added hacky workarounds that should do the trick for now, but we will be watching the progress of those bugs closely in the hope of getting a more reliable solution.
+We&apos;ve added hacky workarounds that should do the trick for now, but we will be watching the progress of those bugs closely in the hope of getting a more reliable solution.

 </div>